 The provisions of this paragraph will not apply to Subject Information which:

-a. can be shown by the Reviewer, by written evidence, to be in the public domain (provided that information in the public domain has not or does not come into the public domain as the result of disclosure by the Reviewer);
+a. can be shown by the Reviewer to be in the public domain (provided that information in the public domain has not or does not come into the public domain as the result of disclosure by the Reviewer);

-b. is known to the Reviewer prior to disclosure hereunder and can be shown by the Reviewer's written records to have been known to the Reviewer prior to such disclosure;
+b. is known to the Reviewer prior to disclosure hereunder;

+c. must be disclosed in compliance with applicable law, order, regulation or ruling;

-c. becomes available to the Reviewer on a non-confidential basis from a source other than Thorne (provided that such source is not known to the Reviewer to be bound by a confidentiality agreement with the disclosing party).
+d. becomes available to the Reviewer on a non-confidential basis from a source other than Thorne (provided that such source is not known to the Reviewer to be bound by a confidentiality agreement with the disclosing party).

-The above exceptions (a through c) shall not be interpreted by Reviewer as justification to disregard the obligations of confidence set forth in this Agreement merely because individual portions of the Subject Information may be found to be within the exceptions, or because the Subject Information is implied by, but not specifically disclosed in, information falling within the exceptions.
+The above exceptions (a through d) shall not be interpreted by Reviewer as justification to disregard the obligations of confidence set forth in this Agreement merely because individual portions of the Subject Information may be found to be within the exceptions, or because the Subject Information is implied by, but not specifically disclosed in, information falling within the exceptions.

 4. Reviewer further agrees that it will not make any use whatsoever of the Subject Information other than for the purpose of evaluating the possibility of pursuing a business relationship with Thorne.
-Specifically, Reviewer warrants that it will not abrogate or circumvent any right and/or interest of Thorne in any manner whatsoever and will not employ the Subject Information to enter into, attempt to enter into, or cause a third party to enter into any modification or development of a method, model, protocol, project, process or product based on the Subject Information or into any investment, purchase or any other representations or warranties to any other party to the detriment of the interests of Thorne.
+Specifically, Reviewer warrants that it will not abrogate or circumvent any right and/or interest of Thorne in any manner whatsoever and will not employ the Subject Information to enter into, attempt to enter into, or cause a third party to enter into any modification or development of a method, model, protocol, project, process or product based on the Subject Information.
+[Explanatory Note: We as Enron North America may buy an investment, which has this impact.]

 5. Although the Subject Information contains information which Thorne believes to be relevant for the purpose of evaluating the possibility of a business relationship, Thorne does not make any warranty as to the accuracy or completeness of the Subject Information.

-6. In consideration for disclosure by Thorne, Reviewer will not, for a period of sixty (60) months after the date of this Agreement, or for a period of sixty (60) months after it ceases any later-formed business relationship with Thorne, whichever occurs later, incorporate, formulate, approximate, use, rent, lease or sell for its purposes or for any other purpose, any program or algorithm, method, model, formula or other application using or incorporating any of the Subject Information unless specifically authorized by Thorne or its assigns in writing by way of a license agreement or otherwise.
+6. In consideration for disclosure by Thorne, Reviewer will not, for a period of sixty (60) months after the date of this Agreement, or for a period of two years after it ceases any later-formed business relationship with Thorne, whichever occurs later, incorporate, formulate, approximate, use, rent, lease or sell for its purposes or for any other purpose, any program or algorithm, method, model, formula or other application using or incorporating any of the Subject Information unless specifically authorized by Thorne or its assigns in writing by way of a license agreement or otherwise.

 -3-